-PETER BOWMAN SCOTT-MORGAN is an English-American roboticist who is Chief Scientist of the Next Generation Think Tank set up by the Motor Neurone Disease Association with corporate members such as Intel, Microsoft, Dell, Rolls-Royce, DXC and Accenture, all researching together how to apply cutting-edge Hi-Tech to THRIVE with Extreme Disability.
-He is the subject of a primetime Channel-4 documentary chronicling his journey to becoming the world’s first full Cyborg, due to be aired early 2020.
+DR PETER BOWMAN SCOTT-MORGAN is an English-American roboticist who is working with leading experts and megacorporations such as Intel and DXC Technology, all researching together how to apply cutting-edge Hi-Tech to THRIVE with Extreme Disability.
+He is the subject of a primetime Channel-4 documentary chronicling his journey to becoming the world’s first full Cyborg, due to be aired early 2020, as well as a book and associated podcasts.
 He is in the process of forming a charitable Foundation dedicated to changing what it means to be human.

 Earlier in his career, Peter translated his expertise in complex-system dynamics into pioneering techniques to decode the hidden inner-workings of society so as to predict and selectively rewrite strands of the future.
 He is the foremost authority on the Unwritten Rules that organizations, social groups, cultures, and global systems follow that dictate how they will evolve.

 He has been granted unparalleled confidential access across North America, Europe, Asia Pacific, and Latin America to analyse the secret reality of institutions, government organizations, and corporations, including many of the major players in banking, healthcare, transport, energy, chemicals, IT, telecoms, retail, manufacturing, entertainment, and media.
 He has uncovered innumerable serious systemic threats, as well as advised leaders around the world how best to respond to them.